 Tool Activity Purpose Who is at your table?
 Diverse review team A truly diverse review team will be inclusive of those with lived experience, content experts who are knowledgeable about the community without directly being a part of it, and people who more broadly understand the inequities that exist in the ecosystem.
-Root Cause Analysis Identify equity metrics to evaluate RFPs Be intentional about identifying where there are inequities early on to make sure you are doing your due diligence at this stage.
-These metrics may vary by program focus.
-5 Sources of bias in your grant application Combat bias in the review process Carefully structure your review process to reduce bias.
-Not doing so can unintentional distort results, which in turn can distort your mission."
+Root Cause Analysis Root Cause Analysis RFPs Be intentional about identifying where there are inequities early on to make sure you are doing your due diligence at this stage.
+These metrics may vary by program focus. dist Carefully structure your review process to reduce bias.
+Not doing so can unintentionally distort results, which in turn can distort your mission."
 By combating bias in the review process, you are better positioned to select the best organizations for your grant.
+20